frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/configuration.md

  * `vsplitmode` is defaulted to the weakest mode that is easy to use, you might want to try out one of the boost modes
  * `inputmode` is obviously important if you are using CRSF or had problems doing the input wiring
- * `phasemap` is important because you don't know which motor output phase is the default common-shared phase (see section "Finding the Common-Shared Phase" in [this guide](other-hardware-hacking.md))
+ * `phasemap` is important because you don't know which motor output phase is the default common-shared phase (see [this guide](finding-common-shared-phase.md))

 # Using the CLI